ultralytics/yolov5/README.md

 This allows us to evaluate the performance of an object detection model based on the ground truth and true positive bounding boxes.

-## Database
+#### Database

-To access the database is necessary to create a `database.json` file inside the `database` folder.
+To access a database in Azure Machine Learning it is necessary to create a `database.json` file inside the `database` folder.
 An example of the structure can be found in the folder under the name `database.example.json`.

-The file contains the following information:
+This database.json file should include the following information:
 ```
-    hostname:       hostname address of the database
-    username:       managed identity name in production
-    database_name
-    client_id:      client id of the managed identity
+    client_id:      client id of the managed identity in Azure
 ```